sue-wallace/transformde.github.io/README.md

 - Facts — the numeric measurements or metrics associated with the business process.

-Star schemas & OLAP cubes — dimensional models are often implemented in star schema layout (fact in center, dimensions around), and can support OLAP-style analysis.
+- Star schemas & OLAP cubes — dimensional models are often implemented in star schema layout (fact in center, dimensions around) and can support OLAP-style analysis.

 ![FactsDims](facts_dims.png)

-Graceful extensions — ability to evolve and extend the model over time without massive rework.
+- Graceful extensions — ability to evolve and extend the model over time without massive rework.
 Kimball Group

 2. Fact Table Techniques